taming-the-state-in-react/taming-the-state-in-react/manuscript/02-react/05-local-state-react-advanced.md

 }
 ~~~~~~~~

-Thus the `List component would only display the list and receives a function in its props to archive an item.
+In return the `List` component would only display the list and receives a function in its props to archive an item.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~